LilyVKN/nikolasn_phys495-spring2021/src/naive/README.md

 The software is currently hard-coded with the simulation parameters held in the FORTRAN module file [`sim_params.f90`](./sim_params.f90).
-In order to operate properly, the particle count, `PCOUNT`, is optimized to be divisible by the number of worker nodes you run the program with (i.e. if `PCOUNT` is set to `10` and there are `3` workers, the particle count will be pared to `9`).
-The other parameters are described in the module file.
+In order to operate properly, the particle count, `PCOUNT`, is optimized to be divisible by the number of worker nodes and the number of subdivistions you run the program with (i.e. if `PCOUNT` is set to `19` and there are `3` workers with `2` subdivisions,`6` subdivisions total, the particle count will be pared to `18`).

 The timesteps represent the number of frames at the standard 24 FPS which are further broken into substeps for refining the simulation which is given by `SUBSTEPS_PER_FRAME`.
 It is not recommended to change the `DOMAIN` array since, currently, the video output is limited to a 4 x 4 x 4 grid.

 A Makefile is included in the directory compatible with Linux (see [Dependencies](#dependencies)).
 To build, simply run: